 In a nutshell, losing weight for men or women takes a big commitment, a bit of planning, lots of time, and a ton of determination!
-If you find yourself asking “how can a man lose weight fast”, grab yourself a coffee (no milk or sugar!!), get comfy, and follow our clear & simple rules to “cutting the fat!
+If you find yourself asking how can a man lose weight fast, grab yourself a coffee (no milk or sugar!!), get comfy, and follow our clear and simple rules to “cutting the fat!

 As a general rule, any method that promises that you will lose more than 2 pounds per week is very difficult to sustain and could be harmful to your health.

 By following a few rules, you can figure out realistic goals & what it will take to get you there!